WilliamRagstad/mini-lang/README.md

 else "not in list"
 ```

 Check if a value is in a range.
+Read more about the `..` operator below.

 ```ts
 if x in 1..10 "in range"